-Buying health insurance in Connecticut during Open Enrollment ends on February 15th if you are using Access Health CT, the state Marketplace.
+Buying health insurance in Connecticut during Open Enrollment ends on December 22nd if you are using Access Health CT, the state Marketplace.
 Federal subsidies are based on qualifying household income and the Affordable Care Act (Obamacare mandates that no medical questions can be asked and pre-existing conditions must be covered.
+The Senior Medicare OE period begins on October 15th and ends on December 7th.

-But for every rule, there are always a few (sometimes many) exceptions, and 2015 is no different.
-Purchasing coverage in February (and afterwards) is possible and many affordable medical plans are available.
-We’ll review some of the best options and the circumstances they will be offered.
+But for every rule, there are always a few (sometimes many) exceptions, and 2018 is not different.
+Purchasing coverage in January (and afterwards) is possible, and many affordable medical plans are available.
+We review some of the best options and the circumstances that they will be offered.
+Although many policies can be purchased throughout the year by persons under age 65, these plans may be medically-underwritten, or also be designed to be supplementary or ancillary coverage to a primary plan.

 Yes.
 There are many perfectly legal (and affordable) ways to obtain healthcare benefits.
 Some of the most common methods are if you have a “qualifying life event.”
-This allows you to purchase an SEP plan, regardless of Open Enrollment dates.
-(Special Enrollment Period) You would also be able to receive the federal subsidy (assuming your household income meets eligibility guidelines).
-Some of the most likely scenarios are:
+This allows you to purchase an SEP (Special Enrollment Period) plan, regardless of Open Enrollment dates.
+You would also be able to receive the federal subsidy (assuming your household income meets eligibility guidelines).
+Some of the most likely “life changes” are:

 Adopting a child